An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Multiagent Policy Transfer Framework (MAPTF)

-MAOPT-LOA equips each agent an option advisor, and each advisor uses local information from all agents for estimation.
-How MAOPT-LOA is applied in actor-critic methods is illustrated in Figure \ref{fig-option}.
-Firstly, MAOPT-LOA initializes $n$ options $\Omega=\{\omega^1, \omega^2, \cdots, \omega^n\}$.
-Each option $\omega^i$ contains an intra-option policy corresponding to an agent's policy $\pi^i$.
-The input of option network parameterized by $\psi$ and termination network parameterized by $\varpi$ is the local observation $o^i$ of each agent $i$.
-The option-value function $Q_{\omega}({o^i},\omega|\psi)$ and termination probability $\beta(o^i,\omega|\varpi)$ are used to evaluate the performance of each option $\omega^i \in \Omega$.

-The update of the option-value function and the termination probability is similar to that in MAOPA-GOA.
-For the update of each agent $i$, MAOPT-LOA first selects an option $\omega^i$ following $\epsilon$-greedy strategy over the option-value function.
-Then MAOPT-LOA calculates the cross-entropy $H(\pi_{\omega^i}|\pi^i)$ between each intra-option policy $\pi_{\omega^i}$ and each agent's policy $\pi^i$, and gives it to each agent respectively, contributing to a complementary loss function $L_{tr}^i$ for each agent.

-Note that the option-value network and termination network collect experience from all agents for the update.
+The next issue is how to update the option module.
+To evaluate which agent's policy is useful for each agent, the option module needs to collect all agent's experiences for the update.
 What if the experience from one agent is inconsistent with others?
-In a POSG, each agent can only obtain the local observation and individual reward signal, which may be different for different agents even at the same state.
-If we use inconsistent experiences to update one shared option-value network and termination network, the estimation of the option-value function would oscillate and become inaccurate.
-We propose MAOPT-SRO to address this problem.
-MAOPT-SRO decouples the dynamics of the environment from the rewards to learn the option-value function under each agent's preference.
-In this way, MAOPT-SRO can address such sample inconsistency and learn the option-value and the corresponding termination probabilities under each agent's preference which is described in the next section.
+In a POSG, each agent can only obtain the local observation and individual reward signal, which may be different for different agents even at the same state, e.g., each agent has an individual goal to achieve or has different roles, and the rewards assigned to each agent are different.
+If we use inconsistent experiences to update the same option-value and termination probability, the estimation of the option-value function would oscillate and become inaccurate.
+To this end, We propose a novel option learning algorithm, the Successor Representation Option (SRO) to address this problem, which is described in the next section.